 - Start talking with your parents on realistic goals you set for yourself.
 You start talking about finance and other obstacles getting to the school you want to attend.

-- Start applying for scholarship.
+- Start applying for scholarships.

 If you are satisfied with your standardized test scores early, you should stop taking them.
 I mentioned that you can keep taking your tests, but colleges will see how many times you have taken them.
 If you get a really good score after your 10th attempt, they might favor the student who got a slightly lower score than you on their 2nd attempt.